cisagov/manage.get.gov/docs/architecture/decisions/0007-python-buildpack.md

 Cloud.gov uses Cloud Foundry which provides several “buildpacks”.
 These are automated environments which will take a code repository of a certain language and do the usual setup steps to prepare a deployment of that code.
 In the case of Python, this means automated detection of Pipfile and installation of packages.

+We do not anticipate needing a custom buildpack, because our current use case falls completely within the Python buildpack's purview.

 ## Decision

 To use Cloud Foundry’s Python buildpack.